-(A) Soil characterization shall be required prior to approval of any application for a new or replacement dispersal system.
+- (A) Soil characterization shall be required prior to approval of any application for a new or replacement dispersal system.
 The requirements for percolation tests may be waived if a qualified professional can provide adequate information to document the soil texture, soil structure, and soil grade to establish a maximum soil application rate to the satisfaction of the Health Officer.
-Percolation tests and soil characterization shall be performed by any of the following, who shall be licensed in California: a registered civil engineer; a registered environmental health specialist; a registered geologist or a certified professional soil scientist.
+Percolation tests and soil characterization for the design of the OWTS shall be performed by any of the following, who shall be licensed in California: a registered civil engineer; a registered environmental health specialist; or a registered geologist.
 Such tests may be witnessed by the Health Officer.
-The Health Officer shall approve the number, depth, and location of percolation test borings Percolation test procedures shall be established by policy of the Health Officer.
-Soil texture may determine soil suitability where percolation test results are unclear or nonrepresentative.

-(B) When required by the Health Officer (based on geomorphological and historical information), observation for seasonal high water tables shall take place only during the rainy season and when both of the following occur: (1) the cumulative rainfall reaches 60% of the mean annual rainfall for the region of observation, and (2) six inches of rainfall has occurred within 30 days immediately preceding the date of observation.
+The Health Officer shall approve the number, depth, and location of percolation test borings.
+Percolation test procedures shall be established by policy of the Health Officer.
+For repair of OWTS, an assessment of soil texture may be used to determine soil suitability and sewage application rate. - (B) When required by the Health Officer (based on geomorphological and historical information), observation for seasonal high water tables shall take place only during the rainy season and when both of the following occur: (1) the cumulative rainfall reaches 60% of the mean annual rainfall for the region of observation, and (2) six inches of rainfall has occurred within 30 days immediately preceding the date of observation.
 The Health Officer may require the construction of piezometers (shallow groundwater monitoring pipes) in the vicinity of proposed dispersal systems to enable the observation of depth to groundwater throughout the winter.
 Such piezometers shall be constructed to specifications established by the Health Officer.
 The qualified professional shall make observations on at least a weekly basis and shall include observations between 3 and 5 days after significant rainfall of one inch or more.
 The Health Officer may observe seasonal high water table anytime during the winter water table test period established by subsections (B)(1) and (B)(2) of this section.
 The determination, for design purposes, of seasonal high water table elevation in the vicinity of the proposed leaching devices shall be the static piezometric water level observed that is not influenced by confined water in lower strata that are penetrated by the piezometer.
 Temporary and brief saturated conditions that occur up to three days after significant rain events shall not provide the sole basis for determination of seasonal high water table for dispersal system design purposes.
+The requirements for observation of seasonal high water tables may be waived for OWTS repairs and if a winter does not have adequate rainfall to meet the requirements for wet weather testing if a qualified professional can provide adequate information to estimate the maximum seasonal high winter water level to the satisfaction of the Health Officer.